 Alternate longer versions of some of the tracks on this page can be found on the AMBIENT LONG PLAY page in the above menu

-This section presents tracks and albums that feature music and sounds that can be used as Sound Therapy - including specialist sounds that may promote better sleep, or to assist people suffering with Tinnitus, Vertigo, or conditions such as Parkinson's Disease, or to rejuvenate energy by stimulating the Chakra subtle energy system... or who may just be looking for a healing 'Sound Bath' in which to immerse and relax.
+This page presents a range of tracks and albums that feature music and nature sounds that can be used as Sound Therapy, including specialist sounds - such as Binaural Beats, 'Noise', Nature Sounds, and soothing Music Soundscapes - that may relieve stress or anxiety, promote calmness and better sleep, assist people suffering with Tinnitus, Vertigo or conditions such as Parkinson's Disease, or to rejuvenate energy by stimulating the Chakra subtle energy system... or for those who may simply be looking for a healing 'Sound Bath' in which to immerse, de-stress and relax.